 In banking, AI use cases include enhancing client interactions through chatbots; providing better loan terms through data-driven risk assessments; and automating laborious back-end processes.
 Banks can realise the benefits of AI in cost savings, quality improvements, an expansion of their services, and increased personalisation in these product offerings.

 There has never been a more important time for banks to invest in AI.
 With threats to the industry having come from both disruptive fintechs and the Covid-19 pandemic, which uprooted traditional branch-based banking, banks must be proactive in adapting their strategies and processes to remain competitive and desirable to consumers.
 Fintechs have changed consumer expectations, putting more pressure on banks to offer a better user experience.
 AI can galvanise waning banks and provide them with new income sources while increasing the value they derive from current sources by, for example, reducing non-performing loan (NPL) ratios through AI-enabled credit checks.
-GlobalData forecasts that retail banks will spend $4.9bn on AI platforms worldwide by 2024.
-This is up from $1.8bn in 2019, representing a compound annual growth rate (CAGR) of 21.8%.
+GlobalData forecasts that retail banks spending on AI platforms is estimated to grow at a compound annual growth rate (CAGR) of 21.8% between 2019 and 2024.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.

 According to GlobalData’s thematic research report, AI in Banking, leading AI adopters in banking include: Tencent, Ant Group, Goldman Sachs, HSBC, BBVA, OakNorth, DBS Bank, Bank of America, and Santander.